 Which ingredients do you need the most?
 Or maybe you always use a specific set utensils for a specific task?

-Which is exactly my point here: make sure the things you use all the time are kept close to where you need them.
+Make sure the things you use all the time are kept close to where you need them.

 A rail above the hob is a stylish way to hang ladles, spoons, or even pans, while a splashback shelf is ideal to keep fresh and dried herbs.